|

 background

-then, so I've spent years networking with other organic
+then, so I've spent years networking with other organic and sustainable

 shepherds, reading countless books and attending classes,